wp-plugins/website-contact-form-with-file-upload/readme.txt

 = 1.7 =
 * Plugin now be translated into other langauges
 * French language also added.

+= 1.8 =
+* All warning and notices are removed.
+* Width field is replaced with Grid layout

 == Upgrade notice ==